GeorgiMY/Unfolding-Hypercube/readme.md

 - 2-dimensional cube (square): A square has 4 vertices and 4 edges.
 - 3-dimensional cube: A cube (3-dimensional hypercube) has 8 vertices and 12 edges.
 - 4-dimensional cube (tesseract): A tesseract has 16 vertices and 32 edges.

+### Run the application
+1. Run the following command in the console `python -m venv .venv`
+1. Run the following command in the console `.\.venv\Scripts\activate`
+1. Run the following command in the console `python .\main.py`